codewisest/quote_generator/README.md

 + Option to allow user go to a random particular quote number

 ### Improvements
-In the far future i will incoporate server-side concept for some advanced function
+In the far future i will incoporate server-side concept for some advanced functions